Hey, you!

 • TVOCs - total volatile organic compounds represent the entire pool of pollutants.

-An ‘AirScore’ is comprised of these five fundamental parameters - assessed against a framework of industry best-practices and international standards to meet mandatory minimum requirements in order to pass and become Certified.
+An ‘AirScore’ comprises these five fundamental parameters - assessed against a framework of industry best practices and international standards to meet mandatory minimum requirements in order to pass and become Certified.

-We’re delighted to share the news that our new Windsor studio has achieved a ‘Gold’ AirScore, demonstrating our commitment in supporting an exceptional indoor environment.
+We’re delighted to share the news that our new Windsor studio has achieved a ‘Gold’ AirScore, demonstrating our commitment to supporting an exceptional indoor environment.

 Area Windsor x Air Rated banner